skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 What about the code and logic that isn't encapsulated in those components?
-This logic is often scattered and duplicated across the codebase in component's render methods, lifecycle methods or state.
+This logic is often scattered and duplicated across the codebase in component's render methods, lifecycle methods, or state.
 Why isn't more of this code encapsulated in components?

 The most commonly overlooked examples are non-visual things like data-fetching, tracking, experimentation, or layout logic that can be duplicated across hundreds of components.
-However, the needs for these can fit perfectly into the component paradigm and it offers a handful of advantages.
+However, the needs for these can fit perfectly into the component paradigm and it can offer a handful of advantages.

 Let's look at a few simplified examples.